7 Best practices for sharing images

 7.7 Container Registries

 To share our image with others (or ourselves), we can push it to an online repository.
 There are a lot of options for container registries.
-Container registries generally cross-compatible meaning you can pull the image from just about anywhere if you have the right command and software.
+Container registries are generally cross-compatible, meaning you can pull the image from just about anywhere if you have the right command and software.
 You can use different container registries for different purposes.

 This article has a nice summary of some of the most popular ones.